OlivierB29/mobilecms-api/README.md

 - Authentication with JSON web tokens
 - Password encryption
 - All the data is public, by default. (except users)
+- Create thumbnails for images and PDF files

 ## Internal database
 [database.md](database.md)